Updated May 24, 2023

-In the above example, we have HUMAN as an abstract class that defines the common needs, likes and dislikes of a human.
+In the above example, HUMAN is an abstract class that defines a human’s common needs, likes, and dislikes.
 There are different types of humans with different likes and dislikes.
 So every human can provide a specific implementation of what they like.
 That will be specific to them only.

-The main advantage of abstract class is that we have a specific implementation of methods according to a requirement which also leads to reduce redundancy, increases the readability of code, hides the implementation of methods and hence provides partial abstraction.
+The main advantage of abstract class is that we have a specific implementation of methods according to a requirement, reducing redundancy, increasing the readability of code, hiding the implementation of methods, and providing partial abstraction.

-We can have one more example to understand when we should use Abstract classes.
+We can have one more example to understand when to use Abstract classes.

-- We should use abstract class when we want to share common functionality between different classes with specific implementation.
+- We should use abstract classes to share common functionality with different classes with specific implementations.

-- In abstract classes fields should be not static and final, we can also have concrete methods define as private, public and protected.
+- In abstract classes, fields should not be static and final; we can also have concrete, private, public, and protected methods.

-Let say we have one Animal class.
-There are varieties of animals we have on earth and they all are different from each other in some or major sense.
-It will contain all the common features of all.
+Let’s say we have one Animal class.
+We have various animals on Earth, and they all differ from each other in some or major sense.
+Nevertheless, it will contain all the common features of all.

-Now, this Animal class cannot have methods that are specific to every animal.
+Now, this Animal class cannot have specific methods for every Animal.
 So by the concept of Abstract class, we can implement this functionality without redundant code.

-All animals have a different type of sound, habits, etc. For example Dog, cat, elephant, and snack they all have a different sound.
-So for this, we can have a generic method in parent class through which all other subclass or child class can provide their own specific implementation.
+All animals have different types of sounds, habits, etc. For example, dogs, cats, elephants, and snacks have different sounds.
+So for this, we can have a generic method in the parent class through which all other subclass or child class can provide their specific implementation.

-In parent class i.e. Animal we have one generic abstract method called their Sound ().
-So every child class needs to override this method and provide their own specific implementation.
+In the parent class, i.e., Animal, we have one generic abstract method called their Sound ().
+So every child class needs to override this method and provide its specific implementation.

 Abstract Class and Interface

-- Abstract class and interface both are used to achieve abstraction in java.
-An abstract class provides partial abstraction whereas interface provides 100% or complete abstraction.
+- Abstract class and interface are both used to achieve abstraction in Java.
+However, an abstract class provides partial abstraction, whereas an interface provides 100% or complete abstraction.

-- By default variables in an interface are final.
+- By default, variables in an interface are final.
 But abstract class contains a non-final variable as well.
-Similarly abstract class can have a static, non–static variable as well.
-But Interface will only contain a final and static variable.
+Similarly, an abstract class can also have a static, non–static variable.
+But the interface will only include a final and static variable.

-- Member variables of an abstract class can be like private, public, protected, but they are by default public in case of the interface.
+- Member variables of an abstract class can be private, public, and protected, but they are, by default, public in the interface.

 - An abstract class can extend another Java class and implement multiple interfaces, but one interface can only extend another interface.
-An abstract class can provide an implementation of an interface but an interface cannot do so.
+Likewise, an abstract class can provide an implementation of an interface, but an interface cannot do so.

-- We use implements and extend keyword to implement and extend interface and classes respectively.
+- We use implements and extend keywords to implement and extend interfaces and classes.

-- Through method, we can modify or access the non-static and non-final variables of an abstract class.
+- We can modify or access an abstract class’s non-static and non-final variables through the method.

 This is a guide to Abstract Class in Java.
-Here we discuss how it functions, examples of Abstract Class in Java with distinctions between Abstract Class and Interface.
+Here we discuss how it functions, examples of abstract class in Java with the distinction between abstract class and interface.
 You may also look at the following articles to learn more –